Woman dies and two others in life-threatening condition after triple stabbing

 A 22-year-old man was arrested on suspicion of murder and remains in custody.

-Greater Manchester Police said the suspect is believed to have been known to the victims.
+Greater Manchester Police said it believes the stabbing was a domestic incident and the suspect was known to the victims.

-Detective Superintendent Toby Facey said: “We understand that the local community and further afield across Greater Manchester will be rightly shocked and concerned after waking up and hearing this tragic news this morning.
+Neighbourhood Sergeant Adrian Girtchen said: “We can feel the shock waves that this incident has sent through the local community, who either witnessed this attack or woke this morning to hear the tragic news.

-“Our thoughts remain with those affected and their loved ones at this difficult time.
-We are doing all we can to support them.
+“Many of you may know the family, and our thoughts and wishes remain with them and everyone who has been affected.